AlaskaDav/Online-Retail/README.md

 - Microsoft Excel: for easy access the contents of the file and understanding of the components of the data.
     - [Download here](http://microsoft.com)
-- Excel Cleaning functions : To carry ETL process on the data
+- Power Querry : To carry ETL process on the data
 - Pivot Table: For visualization and creating reports

 #### ETL Processing